Fundamental Analysis Guides

 The Fixed Charge Coverage Ratio includes all fixed charges a company is obligated to pay, such as leases and insurance premiums.
 In contrast, the Interest Coverage Ratio focuses solely on the company’s ability to pay interest expenses.

-What indicates a strong Fixed Charge Coverage Ratio?
+What is a strong Fixed Charge Coverage Ratio?

 A higher number typically represents a strong Fixed Charge Coverage Ratio, suggesting that a company generates sufficient cash flow to cover its fixed charges multiple times over comfortably.